aadshalshihry/larahyp/README.md

 After that you can see the file in `app/hyperpay.php`

-Before start using `Laravel-hyperpay`, add the `ManageUserTransaction` trait to your User model, this trait provides mutliple tasks to allow you to perform the transaction process from the given user.
+Before start using `larahyp`, add the `ManageUserTransaction` trait to your User model, this trait provides mutliple tasks to allow you to perform the transaction process from the given user.

 ```php